AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 Background
 ----------

-:doc:`Aalto RSE <rse/index>` has usually hired people who have postdoc experience and will transition to a more applied software/data/computing oriented role (as opposed to being focused on writing papers).
+:external:doc:`Aalto RSE <rse/index>` has usually hired people who have postdoc experience and will transition to a more applied software/data/computing oriented role (as opposed to being focused on writing papers).
 For many people, we are the first experience of job